s-ewbank/OpenDiffusionToolbox/README.md

    ├── bvecs.bvec

    ```
+### Processing
 Once you have this, you may proceed to the following steps.
+Making the config and doing the "fit" and "reg" steps are prerequesite to all subsequent steps in the "Analysis" section (i.e., roi, tract, vba_compare)
-(The parent directory of these subdirectories is what you will enter as root directory in the config file.)
+1. First, use the MAKE_CONFIG.sh script to make a config file with the following (and note that the parent directory of these subdirectories is what you will enter as root directory in the config file):
-1. First, use the MAKE_CONFIG.sh script to make a config file by entering
    ```
    bash MAKE_CONFIG.sh
    ```